szq0214/FKD/FKD_ViT/README.md

 - Install PyTorch and ImageNet dataset following the [official PyTorch ImageNet training code](https://github.com/pytorch/examples/tree/master/imagenet).
 This repo has minimal modifications on that code.

-- Download our soft label.
+- Download our soft label and unzip it.
 We provide multiple types of [soft labels](http://zhiqiangshen.com/projects/FKD/index.html), and we recommend to use [Marginal Smoothing Top-5 (500-crop)](https://drive.google.com/file/d/14leI6xGfnyxHPsBxo0PpCmOq71gWt008/view?usp=sharing).

 ## FKD Training on ViT/DeiT and SReT